Birdchain/whitepaper-business/README.md

 # Birdchain.
 The app that rewards

-Birdchain is a decentralized app that will help people to make a passive income, while offering cheaper and better services to businesses.
+Birdchain is a decentralized app that will help people to make a passive and active income, while offering cheaper and better services to businesses.
 All the features and the demand for them are based on our work experience, insights, and knowledge.

 The first version for commercial consumption will be complete in 6 months.
 After the ICO, it will receive token transfers and will be capable of earning income for the app holder.
 Our contributors can test the version first.
 We will consider their feedback and will improve our app and tune it in line with the recommendation for the perfect launching.

 The first version of the application will hold an interface, enabling communication with friends and family, and a possibility to earn BIRD tokens.
 All methods of token earning via Birdchain app will be based on the volunteering principle.
 App users can personally choose the means and amount of possible earnings.

 We will officially present the app at the Mobile World Congress in Barcelona in 2019.